MicrosoftDocs/customer-voice/fp-docs/send-survey-email.md

 4. To add an unsubscribe link to your email message, see [Unsubscribe from a survey](#unsubscribe-from-a-survey).

 5. To personalize the email by using first and last names of the respondent, see [Personalize an email](#personalize-an-email).

+6. To embed first question of the survey your email message, see [Embed survey in an email](#embed-survey-in-an-email)

-6. To select an email template, select a template from the **Template** drop-down list.
+7. To select an email template, select a template from the **Template** drop-down list.
 By default, **Default Template** is selected.
 More information: [Use email templates](#use-email-templates).

-7. When you're ready to send your survey, select **Send**.
+8. When you're ready to send your survey, select **Send**.

 > [!NOTE]
 > For this release, you can send a survey invitation to maximum 100 recipients.